Canon 1D X Mark II versus Canon 5D Mark II

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 1DX Mark II provides a higher video resolution than the 5D Mark II.
 It can shoot video footage at 4K/60p, while the 5D Mark II is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The 1DX Mark II and the 5D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Canon 1D X Mark II and Canon 5D Mark II in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The adjacent table lists some of the other core features of the Canon 1D X Mark II and Canon 5D Mark II along with similar information for a selection of comparators.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon 1D X Mark II (⇒ rgt)||optical||YES||3.2||1620||fixed||YES||8000||16.0||no||no|